VirtCode/hypr-dynamic-cursors/README.md

 ## installation

+> Note, this plugin is only supported on `x84_64` architectures, see [compatibility](#compatibility) for more info.
+If you don't know what this means, you're probably fine.

 ### hyprpm

 Installation is supported via `hyprpm`.
 Supported hyprland versions are `v0.41.2` and upwards.
 The main branch generally tries to target `-git`.